MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex05_Insider_Risk.md

 In this task, you will customize the Insider risk management settings in the Microsoft Purview portal.
 This will allow Joni Sherman to effectively manage potential insider risks within the organization and ensure the security of sensitive information.

-1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **https://purview.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

-1. Select **Insider risk management** from the left navigation bar.
+1. Select **Settings** from the left navigation bar.

-1. Select the gear icon on the top right for **Settings**.
+1. Under **Solution settings**, select **Insider Risk Management**.

 1. Explore the settings:

-    - **Privacy**: Allows you to select displaying usernames or anonymized versions in alerts and cases.
+    - **Analytics**: Assesses potential insider risks without configuring policies to guide policy creation.
+    - **Data sharing**: Exports risk alert information to SIEM solutions using Office 365 Management Activity APIs.
+    - **Inline alert customization**: Allows policy tuning and threshold adjustment directly from the Alerts dashboard.
+    - **Intelligent detections**: Controls alert volume, excludes certain entities from risk scoring and allows filtering of Microsoft Defender alerts.
+    - **Microsoft Teams**: Enables Microsoft Teams for collaboration on insider risk management cases.
+    - **Notifications**: Automatically sends email notifications to insider risk management role groups.
     - **Policy indicators**: Involves configuring the policy template using specific risk indicators.
     - **Policy timeframes**: Defines review periods triggered by policy matches based on events and activities.
-    - **Intelligent detections**: Controls alert volume, excludes certain entities from risk scoring and allows filtering of Microsoft Defender alerts.
-    - **Export alerts**: Exports risk alert information to SIEM and SOAR solutions using Office 365 Management Activity APIs.
+    - **Power Automate flows (preview)**: Automates insider risk management tasks using Microsoft Power Automate flows.
+    - **Priority physical assets**: Identifies and monitors access to priority physical assets correlating activity to user events.
     - **Priority user groups**: Determines high-risk users for closer inspection and more sensitive risk scoring.
-    - **Priority physical assets (preview)**: Identifies and monitors access to priority physical assets correlating activity to user events.
-    - **Power Automate flows (preview)**: Automates insider risk management tasks using Microsoft Power Automate flows.
-    - **Microsoft Teams (preview)**: Enables Microsoft Teams for collaboration on insider risk management cases.
-    - **Analytics**: Assesses potential insider risks without configuring policies to guide policy creation.
-    - **Admin notifications**: Automatically sends email notifications to insider risk management role groups.
-    - **Inline alert customization**: Allows policy tuning and threshold adjustment directly from the Alerts dashboard.
+    - **Privacy**: Allows you to select displaying usernames or anonymized versions in alerts and cases.

-1. Select **Privacy** from the Insider risk management settings bar under **General**.
+1. Select **Privacy** from the settings menu.

-1. Select **Do not show anonymized versions of usernames**.
+1. Select **Do not show pseudonymized versions of usernames**.

 1. Select **Save** to save this setting.

-1. Select **Policy indicators** from the Insider risk management settings bar under **General**.
+1. Select **Policy indicators** from the settings menu.

-1. On the **Policy indicators** settings pane, under **Office indicators** select the check box for **Select all**.
+1. Select **Office indicators**, then select the check box for **Select all**.

 1. Scroll down and select **Save**.

-1. Select **Priority user groups** from the insider risk management settings bar under **General**.
+1. Select **Priority user groups** from the settings menu.

 1. Select **+ Create priority user group** to open the **New priority user group wizard**.